 Leading up to the 2008 conviction, Mill was arrested on charges of illegally carrying a firearm and drug possession.
 The hip hop star was sentenced to two years in county prison and eight years of probation.

 In November 2017, he was jailed again for two to four years for violating probation through failing a drug test and not complying with his travel restrictions.
-In April, however, the Pennsylvania Supreme Court ordered his release after public outrage and a fierce legal campaign.
+In April, however, the Pennsylvania Supreme Court ordered his release after a fierce legal campaign.

 The Supreme Court echoed Mill's lawyers' concerns on the credibility of the now-retired officer in question in a court order on Mill’s petition under the Pennsylvania Post Conviction Relief Act, saying Mill was entitled relief.